What is Measles?

 This product supports metabolism, including the conversion and release of energy in the body (x).
 It also facilitates the production of red blood cells, the formation of antibodies, and the synthesis of DNA and RNA (x).

 Overdose may cause loss of sensation in certain parts of the body and an inability to maintain balance.
 Expectant and lactating mothers should not take this supplement.

 Vitamin E is available in eight different forms, with each playing an essential role in the body’s biological processes (x).
 It promotes skin health ad protects cell membranes from the harmful effects of oxidation (x).
 It is also a powerful antioxidant that protects body cells from free radicals (x).
 The correct serving size for vitamin E powder 700 IU is 350 milligrams per day.

 Excessive consumption of this product may cause blurry vision, rash, bleeding, abdominal discomfort, cramps, stroke and nausea.
 Reduce dosage or discontinue use if the side effects persist.
 This supplement is not recommended for nursing and pregnant mothers.

 This product promotes eye health and supports the repair of damaged tissues and organs (x).
 It also supports the production of blood cells and the transportation of organs to organs in the body (x).
 Zinc also supports enzymatic reactions that contribute to growth and development in the body (x).

 This is a powerful antioxidant that is rich in vitamins, fiber and minerals (x).
 It promotes digestion and may even be used as a form of mild laxative (x).
 Elderberry also supports heart and respiratory health (x).
-The recommended dosage for elderberry is 1,000 milligrams per day.
+The recommended dosage for elderberry extract powder is 1,000 milligrams per day.
 Do not take this supplement if you are pregnant or lactating.
 Consult a physician for supplementation instructions if you have an existing health condition.